smallkirby/writing-hypervisor-in-zig/README.md

 Request an update when you:

-- Find a thchnical error in the description
+- Find a technical error in the description
 - Find an expression that is hard to understand
 - Find a typo or misspelling
 - Find that the provided code does not work or is hard to understand